- Standards & Trade >

 Additional U.S. Government Resources

-The 2010 Report on Technical Barriers to Trade (TBT Report) prepared by USTR is a new, specialized report focused on significant foreign trade barriers in the form of product standards, technical regulations and testing, certification, and conformity assessment procedures.
+The annual Report on Technical Barriers to Trade (TBT Report) prepared by USTR focuses on significant foreign trade barriers in the form of product standards, technical regulations and testing, certification, and conformity assessment procedures.

 National Trade Estimate on Foreign Trade Barriers (NTE) report is an annual series that surveys significant foreign barriers to U.S. exports.
 The report provides, where feasible, quantitative estimates of the impact of these foreign practices on the value of U.S. exports.
 Information is also included on actions taken to eliminate barriers.